Easy Pickled Mustard Seeds

 Pickled mustard seeds, also referred to as mustard caviar, are a flavorful condiment made by soaking whole mustard seeds in a vinegar brine.
 The dry seeds take on the bold vinegar flavor to add an element of acidic flavor to anything it’s added to.

 For pickling, a 5-6% acetic acid vinegar is recommended as it provides enough tartness without overpowering the natural flavors.
+Keep that in mind when shopping for ingredients.

 variety of labeled ingredients to make pickled mustard seeds.